Privacy Policy

 We use this data for: billing purposes, contract signing, managing our relationship (including booking calls, maintaining your contact information), sending you necessary service emails, and for handling any feature change requests you make.
 We may send you information about our product and services that we think will be of interest to you.

-If you have been featured in a client case study, we have a record of any quotes or testimonials attributed to you.
+If you have been featured in a client case study, we have a record of any quotes or testimonials attributed to you, and video footage if applicable.

 If you take part in a customer feedback session for product improvement, we also hold any notes collected during the session, and possibly a video recording of the session.